-People with bleeding disorders and their family members are the center of the work of the National Hemophilia Foundation.
+People with blood or bleeding disorders and their family members are the heart of the National Hemophilia Foundation.
 We support research that has a measurable impact on people’s lives; deliver education that helps people with bleeding disorders and their family members thrive; and advocate for policies at the state and local level that protects access to healthcare.

 At NHF our mission is to serve those affected by all inheritable bleeding disorders.
 We are committed to our employees as well as those we serve.
 To do so, NHF seeks and values those qualities, both visible and invisible, that makes individuals unique.
 We strive to be a safe place where regardless of age, color, disability, gender, gender identity, gender expression, family status, national origin, race, ethnicity, or sexual orientation, you are heard, empowered and valued.
 We believe that every person's unique perspective and experience helps us advance our mission.

 A world without inheritable blood or bleeding disorders begins with research.
 NHF has invested more than $20 million into research into better treatments and cures for blood/bleeding disorders.
 Our current research program supports basic science research, innovative investigators, and NIH bridge grants, among others.
 Through our fellowships, we support the hematologists, nurses, social workers and physical therapists who provide care for people with blood or bleeding disorders and encourage young doctors to join their ranks.

 NHF is currently developing a national research agenda in partnership for the community to ensure that the voice of the people who are most affected by research – the patients and families – remain at the center of scientific progress.

 For people with bleeding disorders to receive optimal care, their healthcare providers need to be knowledgeable about the latest treatments and trends.
 NHF’s Medical and Scientific Advisory Council (MASAC) has been issuing recommendations and advisories on treatment, research and other general health concerns for the community since 1954.